kerolex/ObjectPoseEstimationNOCS/README.md

 ## Enquiries, Question and Comments

-If you have any further enquiries, question, or comments, please contact a.xompero@gmail.com

-If you would like to file a bug report or a feature request, use the Github issue tracker.
+If you have any further enquiries, question, or comments, or you would like to file a bug report or a feature request, use the Github issue tracker.

 ## Licence